 Static testing is a method for evaluating software without running it.
 It includes doing code walkthroughs, code reviews, and peer reviews, as well as performing static analysis of the source code using advanced tools such as eslint and StyleCop.
 Static testing is often carried out throughout the software development process.

-When addressing interview questions on software testing, don't forget to be precise.
-Answers that are concise yet high quality show expertise and knowledge.
+When addressing Software Testing Interview Questions, don't forget to be precise.
+Answers that are concise yet high-quality show expertise and knowledge.